Advocacy Director, New Orleans

 Javonda’s career has included working as a Community Service Specialist with Total Community Action, Inc. (TCA).
 During her time at TCA, she created a Summer Youth Fitness program called YOLO (Youth Opposing Lives of Obesity).
 Javonda’s passion for health promotion and wellness, combined with her experience in youth programming, also led her to join West Jefferson Fitness Center as the pre-teen/teen fitness instructor.
 Prior to joining STAR Javonda was employed as the Health Coordinator for the Jefferson Parish Healthy Start program, which provided maternal and child health services to families.

 Javonda started her career at STAR as a Resource Advocate.
-Now, she currently holds the position as Advocacy Director in the New Orleans branch.
+Now, she currently holds the position as Advocacy Director where she leads the advocacy program across the agency.
 In this role, her goal is to create a safe space for survivors and make connections with community partners to ensure survivors are receiving quality service.